MicrosoftDocs/minecraft-creator/creator/Documents/CommonlyUsedTools.md

 ### [bridge.](https://bridge-core.app/)

-bridge. is an add-on editor for Bedrock Edition that enables creators to create behavior packs, resource packs, skin packs and world templates with automatically generating `manifest.json` files.
-It includes a wide variety of features designed to make Minecraft add-on editing more streamlined for both experienced and new creators.
+bridge. is a powerful add-on editor designed to speed up your development process.
+It provides a rich editing experience for all files inside behavior, resource, skin packs and world templates (JavaScript, JSON, functions and more) and provides a powerful work environment. bridge. also allows you to choose between the tree editor or raw text editor for JSON files.
+A summary of bridge.'s most notable features can be found [here](https://github.com/bridge-core/editor/blob/main/README.md).
+Unleash the full power of add-ons with [bridge. extensions](https://bridge-core.app/extension-docs/) and make use of rich auto-completions provided as you navigate through a file.

 ## Server Based Tools